Russia’s Old Tricks Against New Targets

 US President Barack Obama talks about cyber hacking during the US presidential election as he holds his final news conference of the year at the White House in Washington, DC, December 16, 2016.
 (Reuters/Carlos Barria)

 European leaders have begun taking active measures to counter these threats.
-In late November, the European Parliament sounded the alarm on anti-EU propaganda, approving a resolution that cited Russia’s attempts to perpetuate and shape the political climate so as to challenge Western values, and called for an information literacy campaign.
-In the United States, Senators Rob Portman (R-OH) and Chris Murphy (D-CT), passed their Countering Disinformation and Propaganda Act two days before the CIA released its report on Russia’s intent to tip the election.
+In late November, the European Parliament sounded the alarm on anti-EU propaganda, approving a that cited Russia’s attempts to perpetuate and shape the political climate so as to challenge Western values, and called for an information literacy campaign.
+In the United States, Senators Rob Portman (R-OH) and Chris Murphy (D-CT), their two days before the CIA released its report on Russia’s intent to tip the election.
 The bill establishes a new center at the State Department to detect, counter, and inform on attempts by foreign agents to influence US politics.